aliaspooryorik/cfmlorm/README.md

 CFMLORM
 ======================================================================

 Implement dynamic finders and helper methods in CFML ORM (powered by Hibernate), without needing to build concrete classes.
-Started out as an experiment to see if can replicate GORM features in CFML.

 The aim is to build something with no dependencies that can be used with a beanFactory or standalone.

 If you are using concrete DAOs, then it is recommended that you use a BeanFactory (the tests use DI/1)

-After I started this, Mark Mandel pointed out that he's been working on something similiar in ColdSpring.
+After I started this, Mark Mandel pointed out that he's been working on something similar in ColdSpring.
 Being Mark it is going to be awesome!
 Check it out at: http://sourceforge.net/apps/trac/coldspring/wiki/ORMAbstractGateway https://github.com/markmandel/coldspring/blob/develop/coldspring/orm/hibernate/AbstractGateway.cfc